 It is a favorite plant of chickens as well, which is where it got its name!

-If you can’t find any chickweed, or if it’s the wrong season, you can always purchase some dried from Mountain Rose Herbs (my favorite place to get high quality, organic herbs).
+If you can’t find any when you go foraging for chickweed, or if it’s the wrong season, you can always purchase dried chickweed from Mountain Rose Herbs (my favorite place to get high quality, organic herbs).

 Have you ever gone foraging for chickweed?
 What is your favorite way to utilize it?